Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - what's my [emblm](credit_card) account balance?
 - what is my balance
 - how much is my balance
+- how much is my current balance
+- How much money do I have?

 ## intent:check_earnings
 - How much money went into my account last month?